Financial Reporting Manual

 6820.1The report of the independent accountant must comply with all requirements of S-X 2-02.

 6820.2The report of the independent accountant, except for MJDS filers in Canada, should include a statement that the audit was conducted "in accordance with the standards of the Public Company Accounting Oversight Board (United States)."
-The staff will not object if the report also refers to compliance with home-country GAAS.
-[Instruction 2 to Item 8.A.2 of Form 20-F; Release No. 33-7745]
+The staff will not object if the report also refers to compliance with home-country applicable professional standards.
+[Instruction 2 to Item 8.A.2 of Form 20-F]

 6820.3Reports of independent accountants issued for MJDS filers may still refer solely to Canadian GAAS when filed on MJDS forms.
-[Release No. 33-6902] However, if financial statements of an MJDS filer are included in a non-MJDS form, such as Rule 3-05 financial statements in a domestic registrant's Form 8-K or a foreign private issuer's Form F-3, then the audit must be conducted, at a minimum, in accordance with, and the audit report must refer to, U.S. GAAS.
+[Release No. 33-6902] However, if financial statements of an MJDS filer are included in a non-MJDS form, such as Rule 3-05 financial statements in a domestic registrant's Form 8-K or a foreign private issuer's Form F-3, then the audit must be conducted, at a minimum, in accordance with, and the audit report must refer to, applicable professional standards for non-issuers.

 6820.4The reconciliation to U.S. GAAP must be audited.
 The staff recommends that the report of the independent accountant refer explicitly to the reconciliation, but the absence of that reference does not relieve the auditor of its responsibility to examine the reconciliation.
 The reconciliation footnote may not be labeled "unaudited."
 Pursuant to SEC rules and auditing standards, omission of a material item that is required to reconcile the financial statements to U.S. GAAP pursuant to Item 17 or Item 18 of Form 20-F, or any otherwise inaccurate presentation of that reconciliation, would require a clear reference in the auditor's report identifying the omission or inaccuracy.
 [Release No. 33-7119]